TypeFox/oct-playground-demo/documentation/demo-scenario.md

 - Final: 30% (under 60% VIP cap) ✓
 ```

- - **You:** "Perfect!
+ - **Sta:** "Perfect!
 But we should show an example where someone hits the cap, so it's really clear."

- - **Jan:** "Good idea.
+ - **Dev:** "Good idea.
 And maybe one for regular customers too, since they have no base discount."

- - **You:** "Yeah, let me add those..." *(types two more examples)*
+ - **Sta:** "Yeah, let me add those..." *(types two more examples)*

 ```markdown
 **Example 2:** LOYALTY customer spending $1000 during Black Friday: